 Our DNA can undergo changes in its base sequences A, C, G and T. This results in the changes in proteins that are synthesised by the DNA.
 Usually, the cells can recognize any damage that can be caused by mutation and repair it before it becomes permanent.

-Mutation is of three types:
+The mutations are of three types:

 - Silent mutation